DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - It fully supports dark mode.
 - Multiple spaces and scene support for iPadOS.
     + You leverage the idea of a primary window versus an auxiliary window.
 One provides access to your full feature set, while the other helps users complete a focused, singular task and is usually closed afterwards.
+    + To handle notification routing to the right scene, you set a target content indentifier on either `UNNotificationContent`, `UIApplicationShortcutItem` or `NSUserActivity`.
 - Full multitasking support.
 - Home screen quick action support.
 - If you offer a sign in, Sign in with Apple is included.